google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. Type `color` and then press <kbd>Enter</kbd>.
 1. Type `magenta` and then press <kbd>Enter</kbd> again.
 All of the text on the contact page is now magenta.

+### Edit a declaration in DevTools {: #edit-declaration }

-You can also directly edit existing styles:
+You can also edit existing declarations in DevTools.
+Try it now:

-1. Copy this number: `#28a78c` This is a **Hexadecimal Color Code**, a different way of representing colors.
-1. Click on the gray square next to `gray`.
+1. Click the magenta square next to `magenta`.
 A color picker pops up.
-1. In the box that says **Hex**, paste in the number you copied.
-   The color of the font on the contact page will change.
+1. Use the color picker to change the font text to a color that you like.

+### Add a new ruleset in DevTools {: #add-ruleset }

-Finally, you can add new rulesets:
+You can also add new rulesets in DevTools.
+Try it now:

-1. Click on the gray plus to **Add a new style rule**.
-   A ruleset will appear with the `a` selector.
+1. Click **New Style Rule**.
+A new ruleset appears. `a` is the selector.
-1. Replace `a` with `a:hover`. `hover` is a **pseudo-state selector**, which defines a special state of an element.
-In this case, `a:hover` translates to, "any link that is being hovered over".
+1. Replace `a` with `a:hover`. `:hover` is a **pseudo-class**.
+Use pseudo-classes to style elements when they enter special states.
+For example, the `a:hover` style only takes effect when you're hovering over an `<a>` element.
-1. Inside the brackets in the ruleset, type `background-color: cornsilk`.
+1. Click between the brackets to add a new declaration.
-   Now you have a ruleset that translates to "change the background color of any link that is being hovered over to cornsilk".
+1. Type `background-color` for the declaration name and then press <kbd>Enter</kbd>.
+1. Type `green` for the declaration value and then press <kbd>Enter</kbd>.
-1. Move your cursor over the home link.
-The link's background color will change.
+1. Hover your mouse over the **Home** link.
+The background of the link turns green.

 You can use DevTools to preview CSS changes you make in real time, much like you did with HTML and the DOM.

+### Delete your changes {: #delete }

+Remember that changes you make in DevTools are lost when you reload the page.
+Try it now:

+1. Click **Reload**.

 ### Re-use styles with external stylesheets {: #external}

-[Earlier](#internal), you used internal stylesheets to apply styles to `li a` and `h1` elements in `contact.html` like this:
+Earlier you added this internal stylesheet to `contact.html`:

 ```
 <style>